 Where do you shop for decor and furniture?

 I love Lulu & Georgia, CB2, Interior Define, MegMade, Serena and Lily, West Elm, and Furbish Studio.
 You can also get some great budget decor items at Target and World Market.
 And I’ve snagged some great pieces on One Kings Lane.
+I love the play gym I bought on Etsy from Maple Lane.

 For artwork around my home, I’ve got several original pieces from one of my oldest and most creative friends, Emily Anne Farrell.
 There’s one piece in my home that she created called “Unconventional Ladies” that legit makes me smile every single time I walk by it.